dannygreat/capslock.global/README.md

 Ensures the page contains multiple independent ZIP code forms that work correctly.

 ### ✅ Scenario 8: Should Make New Requests To Install a Walk-in Bath in Michigan
-Ensures the page contains multiple independent ZIP code forms that work correctly.
+Ensures the user can throw forms that work correctly.

 ## Defects Found